mathause/filefinder/README.md

 You can pass format specifiers to allow more complex formats, see [format-specification](https://github.com/r1chardj0n3s/parse#format-specification) for details.
-Using format specifiers, you can parse names that are possible otherwise.
+Using format specifiers, you can parse names that are not possible otherwise.

 ### Example